5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ⚠️ The built-in Samsung PM981a NVMe that comes with the system is NOT compatible with macOS.
 You _must_ use a different NVMe!

 ### Notable Features
-- [x] Compatible and tested with macOS Sonoma to Tahoe (should work with older versions as well)
+- [x] Proper Hibernation (Modes 3 and 25 supported)
+- [x] Cleaner implementation of `_OSI` checks
+- [x] Optimized Framebuffer Patch for smoother handshake with external displays
 - [x] Disabled BDPROCHOT to fix performance issues after waking from S3 sleep.
 - [x] Working Thunderbolt 3 over USB-C
-- [x] New USB Port Mapping with support for docking station
+- [x] New USB Port Mapping with support for docking stations
-- [x] Optimized Framebuffer Patch for smoother handshake with external displays
 - [x] Working clamshell mode (when connected to A/C and external display)
-- [x] Working MicroSD Card Reader
 - [x] Working 3D globe in Maps app (macOS 12+)
 - [x] No injection of `PlatformInfo` data into Microsoft Windows.
-- [x] YogaSMC support for additional features like CPU fan control, performance bias, handling <kbd>Fn</kbd> Keyboard shortcuts, additional OSD overlays, etc.
 - [x] Lean EFI folder with slimmed kexts (20 MB instead of 62 MB overall):
  	- **AirportItlwm_Sonoma**: 1,8 instead of 16 MB.
 Only contains Firmware for Intel AC 9560.
 	- **AppleALC**: 86 Kb instead of 2,3 MB.
 Only contains layout `97`.